Xilinx/SDAccel-Tutorials/docs-jp/docs/aws-getting-started/RTL/STEP2.md

       - `Bit 2`: idle signal - The kernel asserts this signal when it is not processing any data.
  * One or more AXI4-Stream interfaces for streaming data between kernels.

+A complete reference for interface requirements can be found in the [SDAccel User Guide](https://www.xilinx.com/html_docs/xilinx2018_3/sdaccel_doc/creating-rtl-kernels-qnk1504034323350.html#qnk1504034323350).

 In this example, the RTL is already compliant and doesn't need to be modified.

 The RTL code for this example is located in the `./src/hdl` directory.